cncf/wg-serverless/workflow/spec/spec.md

     "properties": {
         "path": {
             "type": "string",
-            "description": "JSON Path that selects the data input value to be matched" },
+            "description": "JSONPath that selects the data input value to be matched" },
         "value": {
             "type": "string",